midnite8177/ACNHPoker/README.md

 	* Fixed the spawning bug of fence variation.
 	* Rework on the ImageDownloader to hopefully mitigate crash.
 	* Finally added the freezer menu.
+* R18.3
+	* Added double click to get max stack.
+	* Change the Auto-save time detection number.
+Hopefully detect it better.
+	* Minor bugfix here and there for the map dropper.
+	* Added right-click to flag to 20 or 00 in map dropper.
+Also works with area select.

 ## Contributing